-Bugle beads are tubular in shape and cut to various different lengths.
-The bugle beads are part of the seed bead group as they are available in very small sizes that are really useful for creating delicate seed bead jewellery.
+Bugle beads are tubular in shape and are cut to various lengths.
+The bugle beads are part of the seed bead group as they are available in very small sizes and are really useful for creating delicate seed bead jewellery.
 There are plenty of bugle beads available in different colours, finishes and twists.
 They are sized in length by using the numbers 0.5, 1, 1.5, 2, 3 and 5 with 0.5 being the shortest.
 The diameter of a size 2 and 3 is equivalent to a size 11 seed beads.

 See all bugle beads here >>